urth-inc/metatell_plugin_template/AdditionalToolbarButton/README.md

-# CustomToolbarButton template
+# AdditionalToolbarButton template

 ## Description

-This is a template for creating a custom toolbar button for metatell.
+This is a template for creating an additional toolbar button for metatell.

 ## Pre-requisites